GoldenAgeDev/AddressBook/README.md

 - Select a contact from the list to see their information

 ### Known Issues:
-- Labels next to entry and display fields appears cut off
+- Labels next to entry and display fields may appear cut off

 ### Contact
 Ernie Peterson - ernie.peterson05@gmail.com